Todochris/CheatSheets/GitHub CheatSheet.md

     $ git branch -a
 Show a list of all current branch in local and remote

-    $ git checkout
+    $ git checkout [branch-commit-tag]
-Switch to another branch and check it out into your working directory
+Switch to another branch and check it out into your working directory (position of your HEAD).
+    * Add `^<num>`  after [branch] in order to go up one commit at a time, the <num> is not mandatory but indicates the number of the parent at a merged commit (if not specified it's 1)
+    * Add `~<num>` after [branch] in order to go up a number of commits specified by <num>

     $ git switch -c [branch-name]
 Switches to the specified branch and updates the working directory

-    $ git merge [branch]
+    $ git merge [branch-name]
 Merges or combines the specified branch’s history into the current branch.
 This is usually done in pull requests, but is an important Git operation.
+Usually we merge [branch] after placing ourselves on the main branch.

     $ git branch -d [branch-name]
 Deletes the specified branch